 Mountain biking has become popular in the Cordillera Real recently and a number of agencies in La Paz now offer bike hire and escorted tours, either for one day or several days.
 As in Ecuador and the Cuzco area the emphasis is definitely in getting in lots of downhill mileage, with descents from 4500m to near sea level being possible in one day.
 You'll need to check your bike has good brakes!

-For further information on trekking or climbing in Bolivia see the guidebooks we publish, the out-of-print 'The Andes - A Trekking Guide' and 'The Andes - A Climbing Guide'
+For further information on trekking or climbing in Bolivia see the guidebooks we publish, the out-of-print 'The Andes - A Trekking Guide' and 'The Andes - A Guide for Climbers and Skiers'

 North of the Cordillera Real and straddling the Peruvian border are the Cordillera Apolobamba with a couple of peaks over 6000m.
 This is a remote mountain range and just getting to the start of your trek will prove to be quite an adventure.
 There are a number of good treks, the most popular is the five day walk from Curva to Pelechuco.